Jmendezzz/proyecto-nuclear/README.md

 ## Getting Started
 To run the CUE Schedule Management System, follow these steps:

-Clone this repository.
+1. Clone this repository.
-Open a terminal and navigate to the project's root directory.
+2. Open a terminal and navigate to the project's root directory.
-Start the Spring backend application:
+3. Start the Spring backend application:
-Build and run the backend module using your preferred IDE.
+  - Build and run the backend module using your preferred IDE.
+4. Once the backend application is running, open a terminal and navigate to the project's root directory and then navigate to the frontend directory: `cd frontend`, and type: `npm start`.
-Once the backend application is running, open your web browser and type http://localhost:3000/login to access the login page.
+5. Once the backend and frontend application are running open your web browser and type http://localhost:3000/login to access the login page.
 Use the following credentials to log in as an admin user:
 Username: admin
+Password: admin123
-Password: [password you set for the admin user during database initialization] After logging in, you will have access to the admin dashboard, where you can start creating students and professors, manage courses, and generate schedules.
+After logging in, you will have access to the admin dashboard, where you can start creating students and professors, manage subjects adn classrooms, and generate schedules(courses).
-Note: Make sure to replace [password you set for the admin user during database initialization] with the actual password you set for the admin user when running the database initialization query.
+Note: you can change the password in the profile settings.

 Feel free to explore the application and start managing schedules efficiently!